gavinws18/CPEG499-Image_ML/README.md

 **The following components were used:**

--Raspberry Pi
--PiCam
--Touch Screen
--Power Supply
--Heat Sink
+Raspberry Pi, PiCam, Touch Screen, Power Supply, Heat Sink

 **The following libraries were used:**

--tkinter
+-tkinter <br>
 -googletrans
 -pytesseract
 -opencv